 What is a Person?

 A Person in the GrailPay ACH API represents an individual who can send or receive ACH transfers.
 Each person is uniquely identified by a uuid, which is returned upon successful onboarding and is required for future operations such as linking bank accounts and initiating transfers.
 The first step in integrating with the GrailPay ACH API is to onboard a person and this guide outlines the onboarding workflow and provides context for common use cases.
-For complete request and response schemas, refer to the OpenAPI documentation.
+For complete request and response schemas, refer to the Onboard a Person OpenAPI Documentation.

 We do have an alternative onboarding method outside of our API that allows you to create a person using our BankLink SDK product.
 This method allows you to embed our bank link SDK directly into your application and users can connect their bank account using open banking.
 For more information, see the BankLink SDK documentation.